AldoMaine/Gaming/README.md

 (TODO show the picture in an endnote?)
 * At each tick the program sums up the elemental damage for all the active procs and reduces the time remaining on all of them by one tick.
 When a proc timer runs out, it is retired.
 * The damage for each tick is accumulated over the entire simulation.
+See the section 'More on Procs' below for an illustration of how procs work.

 $enet =$ accumulated elemental damage for 1000 cycles.
 $fac =$ target damage factor from table above.